Gueye sparks Georgia Tech to 87-57 rout of Kennesaw State

-ATLANTA — Abdoulaye Gueye came off the bench to tie a career-high with 16 points and grabbed eight rebounds Friday afternoon as Georgia Tech had five players score in double figures in an 87-57 blowout win over Kennesaw State.
+ATLANTA — Abdoulaye Gueye stopped trying to play like a Hall of Famer and then played kind of like one Friday afternoon when he came off the bench to tie a career-high with 16 points with eight rebounds Friday to spark Georgia Tech in an 87-57 blowout win over Kennesaw State.

-The Yellow Jackets (7-5) never trailed against their local foe, took a 26-point lead at halftime, and went on to come within a point of their season high as reserve Evan Cole scored 11 points, and Jose Alvarado, Moses Wright and Brandon Alston added 10 points each.
+The Yellow Jackets (7-5) hit eight of their first nine shots for a 19-3 lead, and Gueye, a fifth-year senior center from Dakar, Senegal, made 7 of 7 with three assists and two blocked shots in his most meaningful action in weeks.

+Gueye started the first six games of the season before being replaced at center by James Banks III and barely playing the next five.
+He was a force against the Owls (3-11).

 BIG PICTURE

-Kennesaw State: The Owls aren’t a particularly smallish squad, but they had no answers Friday inside the paint, where they were outscored 50-14.
+Kennesaw State: The Owls aren’t a particularly smallish squad, but they were clobbered on the boards with a 33-20 deficit.
+Lewis had a team-high four rebounds.

-Georgia Tech: Head coach Josh Pastner has to be happy with the way the Yellow Jackets passed the ball, as they banked 29 assists, the most in a game since he was hired as head coach in 2016.
+Georgia Tech: Pastner has to be happy with the way the Jackets passed the ball, as they banked 29 assists, the most in a game since he was hired as head coach in 2016.
 Michael Devoe led the way with six dimes, and Wright had a career-high five.
+“We trust each other so we’re going to keep passing,” said Alvarado, who had a pair of assists.
+“That’s what we want every game.”

 UP NEXT